user_image

 Showcase your experience and successes in handling more complex tasks.

-Provide examples of how your skills have benefited previous clients.
+Provide examples of how your skills have benefited previous employers.

 High-Level VAs: ₱35,000 to ₱80,000